 My job involves a lot of processing and data entry, and sometimes I have to work to strict deadlines.
 It can seem dull to some people, but I see it like a puzzle.
 I really enjoy putting all the different pieces together, and being able to present everything when you’ve finished is really gratifying

-While entry level positions usually won’t require previous experience, you will often need to have some knowledge of standard bookkeeping practices, as well as specific bookkeeping software.
-Great qualifications for beginners include the AAT Level 2 Certificate, and the ICB Level 2 Certificate in bookkeeping – which both have no formal entry requirements to start learning, and provide a comprehensive look into the fundamentals of bookkeeping.
+While entry level positions usually won’t require previous experience, you will often need to have some knowledge of standard bookkeeping practices, as well as specific bookkeeping software, such as Sage.
+Courses like the AAT Level 2 Foundation Certificate in Bookkeeping and the Sage Bookkeeping/Sage 50 Bookkeeping Course have no formal entry requirements to start learning, and provide a comprehensive look into the fundamentals of bookkeeping.